 During FY2007-16, Ultramarine & Pigments Ltd realized total CFO of ₹176 cr. and out of it Ultramarine & Pigments Ltd to spend ₹71 cr. into capital expenditure, thereby releasing free cash flow (FCF) of ₹105 cr. as surplus for shareholders.

 This data indicates that Ultramarine & Pigments Ltd is a good example of efficient capital utilization.
 Despite meeting its entire capex requirements, Ultramarine & Pigments Ltd was able to generate FCF of ₹105 cr. out of which it distributed ₹84 cr. as dividend to shareholders.

-The investors would agree that a company which generates good amount of free cash flow (FCF) post meeting entire capex requirement from its operating cash flow (CFO) would not need any debt or equity dilution.
-The same is true for Ultramarine & Pigments Ltd; it is almost a debt free company with no history of equity raising over last 10 years.
+The investors would agree that a company which generates a good amount of free cash flow (FCF) post-meeting entire capex requirement from its operating cash flow (CFO) would not need any debt or equity dilution.
+The same is true for Ultramarine & Pigments Ltd; it is almost a debt-free company with no history of equity raising over the last 10 years.

 FCF is one of the key parameters to determine the margin of safety present in the business of any company.
 You may read the following article to understand more about the margin of safety in the purchase price and business.

 Ultramarine & Pigments Ltd has been paying regular dividend to its shareholders though the payout ratio has been witnessing a decline as the company is retaining funds to invest in its expansion projects.
 Paying regular dividends amounts to sharing the fruits of growth with shareholders.

 Dear Srivatsan, I appreciate that you have gone through the annual report of Ultramarine & Pigments Ltd in-depth and have brought forward quite a few points related to the management actions.

 Let’s analyse some of the issues, which become glaring upon reading FY2016 annual report of the company: